suzipats/dockerdemo/README.md

 ## General info
-This is simple springboot web app to demonstrate deployment using docker.
+This is a simple springboot webapp to demonstrate deployment using docker.

 <br><br>
 ###Create image with name *suzipats/dockerdemo* with tag *b1*
+Make sure that project is compiled and jar file is created in 'target' directory Go to location where 'DockerFile' is located and run below<br>

+    docker build -t dockerdemo:b1
+Or go provide absolute path of 'Dockerfile'<br>

-`docker build -t suzipats/dockerdemo:b1 /mnt/d/study/project/intellijcode/dockerdemo
+    docker build -t dockerdemo:b1 /mnt/d/study/project/intellijcode/dockerdemo
-`

 <br><br>
-###To run the container from the image;
+###To run the container from the image
 -d: run in detacked mode<br>
 -v : mount a directory on host(/home/sushil/logs) on the container(/home/logs).
 When container writes its logs to /home/logs these log files are persisted on the host machine location and are not removed when container is stopped/removed<br>
 -p map the host machines port 5555 to containers 8080 port<br>